xsf/xmpp.org/content/blog/2022-08-05-newsletter.md

 Paul Schaub wrote a [short blog post](https://blog.jabberhead.tk/2022/07/19/creating-a-web-of-trust-implementation-certify-keys-with-pgpainless/) about their recent progress towards adding Web-of-Trust support to PGPainless.
 With release 1.3.2, the OpenPGP library got support for creating signatures on third-party certificates, which will help users to build their trust network.

-xmpp-dns, a tool to check XMPP SRV records, was released in version [0.3.0](https://salsa.debian.org/mdosch/xmpp-dns/-/releases/v0.3.0) bringing suplift for DNS over TLS (DoT) and for setting a custom DNS server.
+xmpp-dns, a tool to check XMPP SRV records, was released in [version 0.3.0](https://salsa.debian.org/mdosch/xmpp-dns/-/releases/v0.3.0), bringing support for DNS over TLS (DoT) and for setting a custom DNS server.

 ## Extensions and specifications